 top of page

-The #1 Predictor of Divorce: How Contempt Quietly Damages Relationships
+The #1 Predictor of Divorce based on Gottman couples therapy: How Contempt Quietly Damages Relationships

 Do you ever feel like your partner just doesn’t “get it”?
 Or catch yourself thinking, “If they just listened to me, things would be better”?